PlanterApp/planter_docs/content/en/docs/300_plant-information/310_create-varieties/index.md

 ---
-title: "How can I create new varieties?"
+title: "How can I create custom varieties?"
-description: "Learn how to create your own plant varieties"
+description: "Learn how to create your own custom plant varieties"
 weight: 310
 draft: false
 url: "plant-information/custom-varieties"